subramanya1997/download_echo360/README.md

 # Download Echo360 Videos

-download echo360 is a command-line Python tool that allows you to download lecture videos from any university's Echo360 system.
-All that's required is the particular course's url.
-See the [FAQ](#faq) for tips on how to find it.
+A user-friendly, command-line Python tool for downloading lecture videos from any university's Echo360 system.
+Simply input the course URL to start the downloading process.

+### Features:
+- Web-driver emulation to retrieve original streaming links (Chrome)
+- Hls downloader for simultaneous downloading and combining of video parts
+- Transcoding into mp4 format with the use of ffmpeg
+- Renamed files for improved organization

+Instructions for finding the course URL can be found in the [FAQ](#faq) section.
+Make the most of your learning experience by downloading and viewing lectures offline with Echo360 Video Downloader.

 ## Getting Started